What is industrial action?

 - The nominal expiry date of any existing agreement (if there is one) has passed.

-- For action by employees, a protected action ballot order has been approved by the FWC and a majority of employees have supported the action through a secret ballot.
+- For action by employees against their employer, a has been approved by the and a majority of employees have supported the action through a secret ballot.

 - The bargaining representatives are genuinely trying to reach agreement and are not taking action in relation to unlawful terms or as part of pattern bargaining.